-This is a tight, welded steel plate wood burning heater with manually controlled air for combustion.
+This is a tight, cast iron wood burning heater with manually controlled air for combustion.
 It has been manufactured from high quality materials and with superior workmanship.
 The design of this heater has been tested to assure the utmost in product quality, efficiency and safety.